haidouks/config-server/ReadMe.md

 * `PodePort`: Port that will config server will be listening.
 Default: 8085
 * `ThreadCount`: Dedicated thread count for all routes.
 Default: 5
 * `VerbosePreference`: Enable verbose logging.
 Default: SilentlyContinue
+* `enableAuthentation`: Enable authentication.
+Default: False
+* `authenticatedRoutes`: List of routes that will be authenticated.
+Default: Null
+* `defaultAuthToken`: Bearer token for default authencation type.
+Default:QweAsdZxc123

 ### Examples